TheKathan/LazyTrader-Binance/README.md

 ## License

 Distributed under the GNU GPLv3 License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 ## Contact